Publication submissions will typically fall into one of the following types of manuscripts:

 ORIGINAL WORK includes articles submitted with information generated by the authors.
 Original work is typically unsolicited.
 Articles may describe innovative research, descriptions of clinical programs, case studies, adverse drug report(s), pharmacoeconomic evaluations or topics relating to utilization of medications.

 REVIEW ARTICLES include manuscripts based on already published literature.
 Review articles may include disease state reviews, new medication updates, and reviews of other topics pertinent to pharmacy.
-Examples of other topics include pharmacist and technician roles and processes, patient considerations, and technology use.
+Examples of other topics include pharmacist and technician roles and processes, clinical inquiries, patient considerations, and technology use.

 SPOTLIGHT articles are solicited through several avenues to highlight pharmacy leaders and businesses across the state.

 STUDENT WRITING CLUB articles are coordinated through local Schools of Pharmacy and are peer reviewed by both pharmacy students and pharmacists.
 The Student Writing Club typically publishes review articles and spotlights; however, original work will also be considered.

 FEATURES are solicited articles relating to clinical practice issues or pharmacy practice advancement in various settings.
 This section may include descriptions of new or innovative pharmacy services, current treatment guidelines/goals that will affect pharmacy practice, new or developing roles for pharmacists, or evolving pharmacy technology.
 Summaries of pertinent legislation, health care laws or changes to pharmacy practice rules and regulations and their potential impact on the profession may also be included.
 Recurrent feature articles include UpFront, ID Corner, and the precepting series

 - Solicited pieces that relay experiences or are reflections of experiences significant to pharmacy practice or education.
 Examples include lessons learned from participation in volunteer activities and reflections on key events shaping pharmacy practice.